arrow-lang/wadatsumi/README.md

  - Prevent opposite directions on the D-Pad from being pressed simultaneously ( doing so locks up some games like "Pocket Bomberman")

- - [CGB] Implement simplified sprite priority when in CGB mode (no x-cache)

- - [CGB] Background can override OAM priority
- - [CGB] Background/Window can be told to have lower priority 100% with LCDC

- - [CGB] HDMA
+ - [CGB] H-Blank DMA

  - Command Line Arguments
     - `-m gb` and `-m cgb` to select mode
     - `--scale` / `-s` to specify the scale factor
     - `--audio-sample-rate` to specify the audio sample rate

+ - When the LCD is enabled we should still emit "refresh" events to the front-end to keep up with V-Sync

 ### Bugs